joomlashack/FixFramework/README.md

 for this repository and install it using the Joomla Extension Manager.
 It will provide messages on what it attempted to do.
 In particular, if all went well, you should see the message `Reinstalling the library was successful.`

+Important Note: This plugin does not install itself.
+You will see ominous messages about the install failing.
+This is expected and nothing to worry about.